You will find Preveli beach at the exit of Kourtaliotiko Gorge, where the river Megalos Potamos runs into the Libyan Sea on the south coast of Crete.

 Plakias is a village on the south coast of Crete, in Rethymno Prefecture, about 30 km south of the city of Rethymno.
 It is part of the municipality Foinikas.
 It is surrounded by mountains to the north and the Libyan Sea to the south.
 The name in Greek means “Flat”, because the town stands on an Alluvial fan of material that has come down the Kotsifou gorge directly from the north.
-This material has been formed along the sea’s edge into a long fine gold sand beach, which shelves very gradually out into the bay, making it good and as safe as can be for swimming, so very suitable for family holidays.
+This material has been formed along the edge of the sea into a long, fine golden sand beach, which shelves very gradually out into the bay, making it good and as safe as can be for swimming, so very suitable for family holidays.

 The recorded history of surrounding mountain villages like Myrthios and Sellia goes back into the 10th century, when the Byzantine Emperor Nikephoros II Phokas (961 AD) built roads and bridges in order to link those villages, and there are some fragments of wall remaining from a fortified area on a hill top just northeast of the present main town.